aceinthedeck/PongAI/README.md

  pip install gym[atari]

  To stop showing the game moves you can set the render variable to false.
 The repo contains already trained model.

+ This program is based on the blog post from Andrej http://karpathy.github.io/2016/05/31/rl/